Pilates & Circle Dancing Holiday in the Peak District

 Flying to London Heathrow Airport is another option, but has a longer onward train journey - allow 3 hours to reach Derby.
 From Heathrow first take the Piccadilly line Underground train to London St Pancras.
 From here take a train to direct to Derby - see www.nationalrail.co.uk for train times.
 Complete your journey by taxi (see above).

-Sally has been Circle Dancing for over 20 years and now regularly teaches 2 groups in Croydon and Redhill plus day & weekend workshops.
+Sally has been Circle Dancing for over 20 years and now regularly teaches three groups in Croydon plus day & weekend workshops.

 She’s been choreographing since 2003 and will use any music as long a dance reveals itself.
 She loves the feeling of community and togetherness you get from Circle dancing.
 Sally attends regular Greek dancing sessions, and weekends in the UK and Greece every year taught by Dimitris Triantafyllidis.
 Sally really enjoys the growing repertoire of new contemporary dances to various genres of music.